openmrs/openmrs-contrib-rest-api-docs/source/includes/Orders/order.md

 An **Order** represents a request from a provider such as a lab test, procedure, referral, etc.

-For example a provider could order a Complete Blood Count laboratory panel for a patient.
+For example, a provider could order a Complete Blood Count laboratory panel for a patient.

 An Order only records an intention, not whether or not the action is carried out.
 The results of an Order are typically recorded later as Observations.